kanitvural/data_analyzer_app_with_llm_agents/README.md

 ## Usage

-1. **Record Your Voice:**
+1. **Upload CSV File:**
+    - Upload your CSV file using the interface.
+    - The app will automatically generate descriptive statistics about the dataset.

+2. **Visualize Data:**
+    - Select a column from your dataset to generate a plot.
+    - The LLM will provide commentary based on the visualized data.

+3. **Ask Questions:**
-    - Click the "Record" button to start recording your voice.
+    - Use the "Ask Question" feature to ask any query regarding your dataset.
-    - Once done, the recording will be processed to generate text.

-2. **Generate Image:**
-    - The generated text will be used by OpenAI's DALL·E to create an image.

-3. **Use Last Picture:**
-    - Click "Use Last Picture" to regenerate the image using Gemini 1.5 Pro with the previous image and prompt.
+    - The selected LLM will analyze and provide detailed responses.

 ## License